trusche/httplog/README.md

   # Enable or disable all logging
   config.enabled = true

-  # You can assign a different logger
+  # You can assign a different logger or method to call on that logger
   config.logger = Logger.new($stdout)
+  config.logger_method = :log

   # I really wouldn't change this...
   config.severity = Logger::Severity::DEBUG